-OpenQuake (OQ) - comprised of the engine, platform and tools - caters to a variety of users, from modellers and researchers to emergency planners - OpenQuake is used for a wide range of purposes for disaster risk reduction and management.
-The OQ engine (https://bit.ly/2MLbwR9) is a free, open-source software collaboratively developed for the assessment of earthquake hazard and risk.
+OpenQuake (OQ) - comprised of the engine, platform, data and tools - caters to a variety of users, from modellers and researchers to emergency planners - OpenQuake is used for a wide range of purposes for disaster risk reduction and management.
+The OQ engine (https://github.com/gem/oq-engine/#openquake-engine) is a free, open-source software collaboratively developed for the assessment of earthquake hazard and risk.